 Fluffy pumpkin pancakes taste like clouds of pumpkin pie!
-This easy recipe is a must try for a festive fall breakfast.
+This easy recipe is a must try for a festive seasonal breakfast.

 This time of year I feel especially lucky living in New England.
 I get the full fall experience.
 Yep, I’m talking pumpkin picking, leaf peeping—the whole shebang.
 Now I’m not sure this comes with the territory, but either way this New England upbringing has made me a huge fan of pumpkin spice flavored food and drinks.

 Enter pumpkin spice pancakes and pumpkin spice coffee.
 These two items are what I consider the ultimate fall breakfast duo.

 Step by step instructions

 Pumpkin pancakes could not be easier to make!
 Gather your ingredients, find your skillet and get ready to serve up some pumpkin spice pancakes in minutes.

 - Whisk together dry ingredients— flour, light brown sugar, baking powder, salt and spices (cinnamon, ginger, nutmeg, cloves).
 Set aside.